.

 11. Farthest North.
 By Fridtjof Nansen (1987)

 Fridtjof Nansen is the great Norweign explorer who inspired a generation of explorers and set the stage for fellow countryman Roald Amundsen who went on to lead the first successful expedition to the South Pole (see #63, below).
 Nansen made his mark in the northern climes.
 He sailed his specially built wooden ship to the north, allowed it to freeze in Arctic waters, and then with dog sleds made an attempt on the North Pole.
 He didn't make it, but what an adventure it was.
-B&N.com: More Information
+Amazon.com: More Information or Purchase

 12. The Snow Leopard.
 By Peter Matthiessen (1978)

 Matthiessen accompanies biologist George Schaller on a 250-mile trek through the Himalayan mountains.
 Schaller's purpose is to study blue sheep.
 Along the way, Matthiessen hopes to catch a glimpse of the exceedingly rare snow leopard but the journey becomes much more.
 Coming shortly after the death of his wife, it becomes a contemplative and enlightening look at life.
-See More Extensive Review.
-B&N.com: More Information

 13. Roughing It.
 By Mark Twain (1872)

 Roughing It is a loose rendering of the events in Twain's life beginning in July of 1861 when he departed for Carson City, Nevada with his brother Orion, who was recently appointed Secretary of the Territory of Nevada, and ending in early 1867 when he arrived in New York.
 In a style which would later become the great writer's hallmark, Roughing It is a rollicking, no-holds barred travel account of what it was like in the early days of the west.
-See More Extensive Review.
-B&N.com: More Information

 14. Two Years Before the Mast.
 By Richard Henry Dana (1840)